What Is Medicare Supplement Plan G?

 Is Medicare Plan G better than Plan F?

-Yes, Plan G is a better value than Plan F. You pay $233 Part B annual deductible in 2022 and get the monthly benefit of paying a much lower Plan G premium vs Plan F. Since you can save several hundred dollars in premiums on Plan G it is a better value than Plan F.
+Yes, Plan G can be a better value than Plan F. You pay the $226 Part B annual deductible in 2023 for a monthly benefit of paying a lower Plan G premium versus Plan F. Since you can save several hundred dollars in premiums on Plan G it can be a better value than Plan F.